Gilman Road Cemetery Gets a Facelift

 Another Bostwick buried in the cemetery is Erastus Bostwick, who, with his two brothers walked from New Milford, CT, on 24 May 1790 and arrived in Hinesburg on June 1, covering a distance of 200 miles.
 Erastus served the town of Hinesburg in multiple capacities, as town representative, postmaster, justice of the peace, town clerk and town treasurer.

-We want to thank everyone who helped out, particularly Thomas Giffin, president of VOCA, who brought a whole crew with him from the Rutland area.
+The Hinesburg Cemetery Association extended its thanks to everyone who helped out, particularly Thomas Giffin, president of VOCA, who brought a whole crew with him from the Rutland area.
+In addition, a number of businesses and organizations donated supplies and refreshments to the day:

-(Mary Jo, The Record’s bookkeeper and chair of the Hinesburg Cemetery Association took most of these photos.
-Others were by Geoffrey Gevalt and Heather Simmons.)
+(Photos by Mary Jo Brace, the Record’s bookkeeper and chair of the Hinesburg Cemetery Association; Geoffrey Gevalt; and Heather Simmons.)